 The U-2R underwent an extensive redesign of its airframe, making the aircraft approximately 30% larger than its predecessor.
 A major flaw of the early U-2 systems was their airframe hour limit - limiting their overall lifespan - which the U-2R attempted to remedy.
 For longer range, underwing fuel tanks were added and additional sensors were installed.

 Fourteen were built to the new specification.
 The U-2RT is an example of a two-seat trainer platform from the U-2R series.

-The U-2EPX was a proposed USN maritime surveillance model of which only two were built.
+The U-2EPX is a proposed model for maritime patrols by the US Navy, of which only two were built.

-The TR-1B followed as a pair of twin-seat trainer forms to satisfy TR-1A/U-2S training.
-TU-2S marked TR-1B trainer aircraft with uprated engines and some five were converted to the standard.
+The TR-1B serves as a pair of two-seater trainers for TR-1A/U-2S training.
+The TU-2S are marked TR-1B trainers with upgraded engines, with about five converted to standard.

-The ER-2 designation covered a pair of TR-1A airframes used for research under the USAF and NASA labels.
-Similarly, WU-2 were atmospheric/weather research platforms.
+The ER-2 designation includes a pair of TR-1A airframes for research purposes under the USAF and NASA labels.
+Likewise, WU-2 is an atmospheric/weather research platform.

 - Reconnaissance (RECCE)

 475 mph (764 km/h; 413 knots)